charliemitchell/proxess/README.md

-# PROXESS
+# PROXESS AKA UNITY
-##### A process manager for your service pool.
+##### A process manager for your service pool, and a master note taker.
 The idea is, it should be easy to manage all of the servers running on your local machine.
 Proxess aims to improve the developer experience by allowing you to store all of your terminal commands in a database and start / stop & monitor proccesses

 ## Prerequisites
 * [Node.js](http://nodejs.org/) (with NPM)